pnp/blog/content/post/using-the-pnp-modern-search-web-parts.md

 ### Panel 1 - Layout slots

-If you click the Customize button, you'll be presented with another flyout panel with a bunch of default entries.
+If you select the Customize button, you'll be presented with another flyout panel with a bunch of default entries.
 There's a brief description at the top that tries to explain what these are, but honestly didn't make much sense to me in the beginning.